boolean-uk/csharp-tdd-oop-abstraction/README.md

 ## Extension

-- create implementation in the `./tdd-oop-abstraction.CSharp.Main` directory.
+- create implementation in the `./exercise.main` project.
 - Your solution should demonstrate good encapsulation and/or abstraction
-- Use a test-driven development approach by writing your tests first in the `./tdd-oop-abstraction.CSharp.Test/ExtensionTests.cs` class
+- Use a test-driven development approach by writing your tests first in the `./exercise.tests/ExtensionTests.cs` class
-- - Share your work with your morning teacher for feedback and discussion if required
+- Share your work with your morning teacher for feedback and discussion if required
 - Use the ExtensionDomainModel.md in the Solution Items folder for the domain model
 - Use the ExtensionClassDiagram.cd in the ClassDiagrams folder if required or add another diagram using another tool/photo.